Codeinwp/pirate-forms/readme.txt

 Requires at least: 3.0
 Tested up to: 4.3

-Creates a flexible, secure contact form on your WP site
+Creates a nice, simple contact form on your WP site

 == Description ==